'It Takes a Cosmos to Make a Human'

 Tippett: I know — I read about that.

-Tarter: And I think that’s been extremely valuable, because we’re dealing with the unknown; we’re dealing with things that we can’t really conceive of.
-But the artists can help us think beyond the boundaries of what we already know.
+Tarter: And I think that’s been extremely valuable, because we’re dealing with the unknown, we’re dealing with things that we can’t really conceive of, but the artists can help us think beyond the boundaries of what we already know.
 And I think it’s been really pleasurable, for the last ten years, to have these artists who can reimagine the work that we’re doing and let us look at it from a different lens, more creatively.
-And they’ve produced some a) very visually pleasing things, and b) things that allow us to interact with the public in creative new ways and explain what we’re doing, in new ways.
+And they’ve produced some a) very visually pleasing things, and b) things that allow us to interact with the public in creative new ways and explain what we’re doing in new ways.

-I’ve really enjoyed my interactions with our artists.
+And I’ve really enjoyed my interactions with our artists.
 I’m working with a composer in Mexico right now, called Felipe Santiago, and his project, if we can get it funded, is to ask people around the world to send him a bit of song that’s associated with their cultural systems, songs that refer to life or death or love or all of these universal emotions.
 And then he proposes to take those human voices and songs and compose a symphony from them.
 And that symphony will be called Earthling.
 And I like to imagine that if we actually do this, that, say, the first colonists going to the moon or to Mars might be able to take a musical representation of our planet at this time with them, as they leave the planet.

 Tippett: It’s kind of like a — it’s not a new Golden Record, but it’s kind of like a 21st-century offering that would be sent out. [laughs]

-Tarter: Yes; indeed.
+Tarter: Yes, indeed.
 Indeed.
 And unlike the Golden Record, we anticipate that this musical offering will not just talk about shiny, pretty, good things, but it will have passages that are evocative of sorrow and death and grieving and the negative parts of life as we know it on this planet, because of course, the Golden Record, there was no one that was sick or ill or …

 Tippett: Gosh, I’ve never thought about that.
 You’re right, it was very much a triumphant —